vpenso/scripts/docs/code/rust/vars.md

 [raii]: https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization

-Rust enforces three simple **rules of ownership**:

-1. Each value has a variable which is the owner.
-2. Each value has exactly one owner at a time.
-3. When the owner goes out of scope the value is dropped

 Rust uses [lexical scopes][ls] - name resolution depends on the location in the source code and the lexical context.